 The phone service provider you choose matters too.
 Not only will it affect the customer experience, but employee ones too.

 These are your business’ most important relationships.
-You must have an office phone system that supports both of them.
+You must have an office phone that supports both of them.

 Choose a VoIP Phone System that Meets Employee Needs